Bodayngo/master-session-key/README.md

 ```

 ## Alternatives
-The radsniff tool (available with freeradius) can also be used to decrypt the
+The radsniff tool (available with freeradius) can also be used to calculate the MSK by decrypting the contents of

 ## References
 * 802.11-2020 Standard